SnowdogApps/a11y-audit-tool/README.md

 pnpm dev
 ```

-### Multiverse instance

-Used to pass config to gitlab CI and run tests via cypress runner - parallel mode.

-When working on app locally you can both run multiverse service locally via docker or pass `BASIC_AUTH_USER` and `BASIC_AUTH_PASSWD` env to use already existing instance.

-Password is visible in 1password service - **A11Y** - **Audit App stage/test - basic auth**

-Services url (to be declared in `MULTIVERSE_API_URL` env):
-* http://127.0.0.1:8600 - when running via docker
-* https://a11y-multiverse.snowdog.dev - when running via existing instance

 ### Https configuration

 **Install `mkcert` on your system**.
 The installation instructions for macOS, Windows and Linux can be found in the mkcert [Github repository](https://github.com/FiloSottile/mkcert).